onvif/specs/README.md

-# Branch for issue CR27

-CR #27 - FixedRules fault missing for CreateRules command in the Analytics service spec

 # ONVIF Technical Specification Development
 This repository is dedicated to future extensions of the ONVIF Network Interface Specifications which include